exoscale/telex/README.md

 It will use the async interface of the underlying client, so it will return a CompletableFuture.

-You can see the various client options in the `exoscale.net.http.client.option` ns.
+Client options (to be passed to the client builder):

 * `:exoscale.net.http.client/authenticator`: authenticator - https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/Authenticator.html
 * `:exoscale.net.http.client/connect-timeout`: connection timeout duration (in ms)